danedwardsdeveloper/React-Redux-Markdown-Blog/README.md

 ### To-Do List

+- Style the About page
+- Clean up the code that generates article paths
 - Create a single-post layout
 - Style the markdown nicely
 - Add code syntax highlighting using a library